 If you want to bring your cell phone with you, you should talk to your provider to see what your options are.
-You can look into an international plan, but it may be easier to obtain a Polish SIM card when you arrive.
+You can look into an international plan but it may be easier to obtain a Polish SIM card when you arrive.
 To be able to use your phone with a Polish SIM card, you may need to have your phone unlocked by your provider BEFORE you go abroad.
 At orientation, in Poland, they will talk about cell phone options.
-Some students have opted to get a pay-as-you-go phone once they arrive from European carriers such as Vodafone or O2.
+Some students have opted to get a pay-as-you-go phone once they arrive.
 Others have decided to only use their phones when connected to Wi-Fi.
 These are all options you will need to consider.